cuiweixie/cuiweixie/README.md

 If you want to contact me, my email: 523516579@qq.com.

-My Work on opensource project, here is a summary.
+Here is a summary about my work on opensource .

 ## As the contributor